 It also has many claimed health benefits!
 Green tea in general has many healthy antioxidants that can boost your immune system.
 Matcha specifically has certain kinds of antioxidants that can help with lowering blood pressure and bad cholesterol.
 Green teas can also help defend the body against cancer, lead to better dental health, help with alertness, fighting inflammation, protect the liver, boost brain function, and promotes weight loss.

 Making Matcha Tea

 It is recommended to use 1-2 tsp per 20 oz of hot water.
 Remember, Matcha powder is more concentrated than normal green tea (about 10 x more concentrated), so a little bit of powder certainly goes a long way.
 There is also nothing worse than a chalky matcha drink where the powder does not fully incorporate, so try not to oversaturate your water with powder.

 It is also a good idea to sift the Matcha powder into a tea cup before pouring in water to ensure there are no large bumps of powder in your cup.
 Then, bring about 20oz of water to a simmer and pour the water into a tea cup.
 After the powder is mixed with the water, the drink must be vigorously mixed until it is frothy, and the powder is completely dissolved.
 Enjoy!

-Not a Matcha person?
-Try our quality black instant tea here.
+Try our quality instant matcha here.